samsquire/ideas4/README.md

 A server that is communicating in parallel with many different nodes should also be binpacked.
  * I want to communicate with other clients while communicating with any given client
- * I want to send while I'm receiving and receive while I'm sending
+ * I want to send while I'm receiving and receive while I'm sending, so I need two threads to handle communication with the socket.
+A sending thread and a receiving thread.
- *
+ * It's inefficient to have two threads per socket, so we need to multiplex sending and receiving over sockets across threads.
+ * Ideally, we shouldn't block sending or receiving to any client connection while waiting for other sends or receives.

 # 197. For loop servers